kartoza/geocontext/README.md

 ```bash
 make import-data FILE_URI=path/to/your/json/file
 ```
-Be careful, it will replace your context service registry data (and its hierarchy) with your new one from the json file.
-But no worries, when your run this `import-data` command, it will export your context service registry data to a new json file.
+Be careful, it will replace your context service data (and its hierarchy) with your new one from the json file.
+But no worries, when your run this `import-data` command, it will export your context service data to a new json file.

-You can also export your context service registry to json file by running:
+You can also export your context service to json file by running:
 ```bash
 make export-data
 ```